Why YOUR review matters

 Except that you forgot a critical step, the step that makes that author able to release a new book for you to love: leaving a book review.

 Book reviews are so helpful in finding a new book to love!
 I'm sure you peek at a few yourself.
-But reviews aren’t only useful to potential readers; they’re helpful to authors as well.
+But reviews aren’t only useful to potential readers; they’re helpful to authors as well, especially the indie ones.

 Reviews raise the visibility of a book, and they’re great marketing tools for authors to quote in ads and social media.
 They help new readers find my books (yay sales!) but they also help me make my next book better.